fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.4: Containerizing a node application

-The following repository contains an express application in the express-app directory.
+The following repository contains an express application in the express-app directory: [part12-containers-applications](https://github.com/fullstack-hy2020/part12-containers-applications).
 You do not need the other directory yet.
 Copy the contents into your own repository.
 The express-app directory includes a README on how to start the application.

-Get the visit counter in root of the application working inside the container.
+Get the visit counter in root of the application working while the application is running inside the container.

 </div>